Super Deluxe (film): Leela's story

 Reaching home, an enraged Soori runs towards Leela with a screwdriver, intending to kill her after finding out she acted in a porn film.
 He trips and falls on the staircase and inadvertently stabs himself in the abdomen.
 A distraught Leela takes him to the hospital, and his father Arputham (formerly known as Dhanasekaran) is informed about the accident.
-Arputham is a survivor from the 2004 Indian Ocean tsunami who believes that God saved him in the form of a Jesus statue which he held onto when the tsunami struck.
-He converted to Christianity after this experience, but is currently having a crisis of faith.
-He forcibly takes Soori from Leela and subjects Soori to faith healing at his chapel while locking her out.
+Arputham is a survivor of the 2004 Indian Ocean tsunami who believes that God saved him in the form of a Jesus statue which he held on to when the tsunami struck.
+He converted to Christianity after this experience but is currently having a crisis of faith.

+Arputham forcibly takes Soori from Leela and subjects Soori to faith healing at his chapel while locking her out.
 Leela then gets her son admitted to a hospital with the help of a local counselor after she unsuccessfully pleads with her husband, but she now struggles to arrange for medical expenses.
 It is then revealed that Arputham's crisis of faith was triggered by a conversation with Shilpa earlier, when Shilpa, having lost Rasukutty, confesses her guilt to him over unknowingly escorting and delivering two children to a criminal gang, where the children were mutilated to make them more effective beggars, fearing that her karma has caught up with her and that her son might end up with a similar fate.

 Arputham states there can be no forgiveness for a person like her and tells her that she would be better off dead.
 Before leaving him, Shilpa tells Arputham that she tried to drown herself during the 2004 tsunami but survived by holding onto a rock, but didn't attribute any divinity to it, unlike Arputham.
 Arputham breaks the Jesus statue out of rage and desperation and finds long-forgotten diamonds inside it, which he uses to pay for Soori's medical expenses.
-Leela asks him whether he'd still have faith if he'd been saved by clinging onto a teddy bear instead of Jesus.
+Leela asks him whether he would still have faith if he had been saved by clinging on to a teddy bear instead of Jesus.
 He reflects on that question while Soori reconciles with Leela.